Nearly 300 killed in one of India's deadliest train accidents

 Amidst opposition calls for his resignation, India's Railway Minister Ashwini Vaishnaw called the accident "tragic" and said all focus, for now, remains on rescue and relief operations.
 He added that a high-level inquiry committee has been formed to find the cause of the accident.
 A separate investigation will be carried out by the Commissioner of Railway Safety, he said.

-India's Prime Minister Narendra Modi said he was "distressed" by the train accident and that in the "hour of grief" his "thoughts are with the bereaved families."
-He has called a meeting of senior officials to review the situation.
+India's Prime Minister Narendra Modi, who visited the crash site Saturday, said he was "distressed" by the accident and that in the "hour of grief" his "thoughts are with the bereaved families."
+He has called a meeting of senior officials to review the situation, pledging "all possible assistance" for the victims.

 The Railway Ministry has announced a compensation of about $12,200 for the families of the dead, $2,440 for the seriously injured, and $610 for those with minor injuries.